dd9jn/rfc4880bis/crypto-refresh.md

     For a v4 signature, this is a four-octet big-endian number, considered to be an unsigned integer modulo 2\*\*32.
     For a v6 signature, this is an eight-octet big-endian number, considered to be an unsigned integer modulo 2\*\*64.

-After all this has been hashed in a single hash context, the resulting hash field is used in the signature algorithm and placed at the end of the Signature packet.
+After all this has been hashed in a single hash context, the resulting hash field is used in the signature algorithm and its first two octets are placed in the Signature packet, as described in {{version-four-and-six-sig}}.

 For worked examples of the data hashed during a signature, see {{sig-hashed-data-example}}.